Web Design Tips: Key Highlights

 Here is how a typical user journey might look for browsing an eCommerce website:

-- Visitor adds the product to the cart
+- The product is added to the cart

 14. Design For Accessibility

-According to the World Health Organization, there are around 1.3 billion people worldwide with some type of physical or mental disability.
+According to the World Health Organization, around 1.3 billion people, or 16% of the total population, live with some type of physical or mental disability.

 The goal of accessibility is to ensure that all users, regardless of their physical or cognitive capabilities, can perceive, navigate, interact with and comprehend online content effectively and independently.